 The court further found that the defendant had failed to state a counterclaim for defamation.
 The court found that “[o]pining on the quality of the ballet shoes does not go to the honesty and fairness of Grishko’s dealings.”
 Similarly, the court rejected the defendant’s claim for defamation per se.

 Based on the foregoing, the court granted in part and denied in part the plaintiff/counter-claim defendants’ motions to dismiss the defendants’ counterclaims.
 The court also denied the defendant/counter-plaintiffs’ request to file a fourth amended counterclaim.
 The case is Wilson v.
 Otvetstvennostyou “Grichko,” Court No. 18-5194, decided on November 12, 2020 in the United States District Court for the Eastern District of Pennsylvania.

-Legal translations company All Language Alliance, Inc. provides legal document translation services from and to Russian, Czech, Traditional Chinese, Korean, French, German, Italian, Simplified Chinese, Portuguese, Spanish, and other foreign languages to English, and deposition interpreters for on-site and Zoom depositions in Mandarin Chinese, Korean, German, Italian, Hungarian, and other foreign languages, and linguistic expert witness services by linguistics experts in various foreign languages and cultures.
+Legal translations company All Language Alliance, Inc. provides legal document translation services from and to Russian, Czech, Traditional Chinese, Korean, French, German, Italian, Simplified Chinese, Portuguese, Spanish, and other foreign languages to English; deposition interpreters for on-site and Zoom depositions in Mandarin Chinese, Korean, German, Italian, Hungarian, and other foreign languages, and linguistic expert witness services by linguistics experts in various foreign languages and cultures.